 NOTES: For the insecticides listed below, one product trade name and formulation is provided for each active ingredient (AI) as an example of rates, preharvest interval (PHI), restricted entry interval (REI), and special instructions.
 In many cases, there are other products available with the same AI.
 Please see Table 26 and Insecticides Alphabetical Listing by Trade Name for more information on these insecticides.

 The designation (Bee: L, M, or H) indicates a bee toxicity rating of low, moderate, or high.
 See the Protecting Honeybees and Native Pollinators section for more details.

 The symbol * indicates a product is a restricted use pesticide.
 See Pesticide Safety and Use for more details.

 The symbol OG indicates a product is listed by the Organic Materials Review Institute (OMRI) as approved for use in organic production.
 See Organic Certification section for more details.

-Two genera of mites are known to infect species of Allium.
-The dry bulb mite (Aceria tulipae) is an eriophyid mite that survives on cultivated Allium species.
-Bulb mite species in the genus Rhizoglyphus can also be troublesome on Alliums.
+Two genera of mites are known to infect species of Allium - a dry bulb mite, Aceria tulipae, and species in the genus Rhizoglyphus.
+Mites can survive in soil on decaying vegetation.
 Infected seed may fail to germinate.
 Plants grown from infected seed may lack vigor and produce stunted, deformed leaves.
 Plants may outgrow the damage if the infestation is not heavy, but mites may increase in number over the growing season and will remain in the harvested garlic.
-They are particularly troublesome in storage, causing dessication and creating wounds that allow for entry of pathogens.
+They are particularly troublesome in storage, causing desiccation and creating wounds that allow for entry of secondary pathogens.

 Onion Maggot (Delia antiqua)